Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Experiments

-We compared the dynamic RR-index with both dynamic and static compressed indexes: the dynamic SE-index~\cite{DBLP:journals/dam/NishimotoIIBT20}, the dynamic r-index~\cite{DBLP:journals/corr/abs-2504-19482,dynamic_r_index_dcc}, and the static r-index~\cite{DBLP:journals/jacm/GagieNP20}.
-We implemented the dynamic RR-index and the dynamic SE-index in C++, and used the public implementations of the r-index~(\url{https://github.com/nicolaprezza/r-index}) and the dynamic r-index~(\url{https://github.com/TNishimoto/dynamic_r_index}).
-Since Blelloch's data structure (Section~\ref{subsubsec:range_report}) has no public implementation, we substituted a wavelet-tree-based dynamic data structure~\cite{NAVARRO20142} for two-dimensional range reporting.
+We compared the dynamic RR-index with both dynamic and static compressed indexes: the dynamic SE-index~\cite{DBLP:journals/dam/NishimotoIIBT20}, the dynamic r-index~\cite{dynamic_r_index_dcc}, and the static r-index~\cite{DBLP:journals/jacm/GagieNP20}.
+We implemented the dynamic RR-index and the dynamic SE-index from scratch in C++ (\url{https://github.com/TNishimoto/dynamic-rlslp-index}), and used the public implementations of the r-index~(\url{https://github.com/nicolaprezza/r-index}) and the dynamic r-index~(\url{https://github.com/TNishimoto/dynamic_r_index}).
 All experiments ran on a single core of a 48-core Intel Xeon Gold 6126 CPU (2.6~GHz) with 2~TB of RAM, under 64-bit CentOS 7.9.